w3c/wcag3/how-to/outcomes/focus-appearance/methods.md

     1. Yes, See Text Alternative Style Guide Assertion  (Enhanced), continue
     2. No, continue

-3. Is the user-agent default focus indicator used?
+3. Is the user agent default focus indicator used?
 (Prerequisite)
     1. Yes, see [using the default indicators](default-focus-indicator/) (continue)
     2. No, continue

-4. Is the user-agent default focus indicator used, and meets contrast across backgrounds?
+4. Is the user agent default focus indicator used, and meets contrast across backgrounds?
 (Baseline)
     1. Yes, see [using the default focus indicator and checking contrast](default-focus-indicator-check-contrast/) (stop)
     2. No, continue